A Singapore Airlines Boeing 787 aircraft flying in blue sky.

 Boeing Commercial Airplanes

-Singapore Airlines introduced 777s into its fleet in 1995, beginning with an order for 34 777s and options for an additional 43 777s.
-In 2013, SIA helped launch the Boeing 787-10 with an order for 30 aircraft.
-Looking ahead, SIA is part of the launch group for the 777-9 and expects to take delivery in 2025 of the first of its 31 jets in backlog.
-Over the years, SIA has ordered over 200 Boeing airplanes, including the McDonnell Douglas DC-10, 737, 747, 757, 777 and 787 Dreamliner.
+Singapore Airlines (SIA) introduced 777s into its fleet in 1995, beginning with an initial order for 34 jets and later launched the 787-10 in 2013, becoming its inaugural Dreamliner operator in 2018.
+SIA is part of the launch group for the 777-9, with deliveries starting in 2027 for 31 jets on order.
+Over the years, SIA has ordered more than 200 Boeing airplanes, including the 737, 747, 757, 777, and 787 Dreamliner.

 Boeing Defense, Space & Security